 If your community provides social services in the facility as part of its mission, consult CDC’s information for schools and businesses and workplaces, as relevant, for helpful information.

-Safety Actions
+s

 Promote healthy hygiene practices

 Encourage staff and congregants to maintain good hand hygiene, washing hands with soap and water for at least 20 seconds.